alexbeletsky/backbone-express-spa/README.md

 On a left side you see application running in development mode, on a right side in  production mode.

 ![optimization results](/public/img/optimizations.png?raw=true)

+Even for such small application as 'TheMailer', the benefits are obvious:

+* Requests: 55 / 4 ~ 14 times fewer.
+* Payload: 756Kb / 43.4Kb ~ 17 times smaller.
+* Load time: 898ms / 153ms ~ 6 times faster.

 <a name="deployment"/>
 ## Deployment